 Beyond that, we eventually got down into farm country.
 There was some smoke from a nearby wildfire, but it was great otherwise — nice and flat!
 It even reminded me of the Bitterroot Valley back home!

 At the end of the ride, we were shuttled back to Eugene.
 I hugged my new friends goodbye, and Becca and I headed up to Portland to stay with a friend before our long drive back the next day.

 Now that I’ve been home for a month and reminiscing about my tour, I can’t wait for next year.
 Where will I go?
 Another inn-to-inn tour?
 Maybe I’ll be in a camping mood and go for one of our self-contained tours.
-I have all winter to dream of my next tour — good thing our 2017 tours are out on the web!
+I have all winter to dream of my next tour.
 And before I get ahead of myself ... if I can find a way to sneak out of the office for a week or two ... maybe I’ll finish out the year with a nice fall tour!